 What matters more than followers on Twitch?

 Average viewers matter more than follower count because active viewers create the opportunity for income.
 Watch time, chat activity, subscriber conversion, and community loyalty are stronger indicators of earning potential.
 A streamer with 100 loyal viewers can earn more than another streamer with 10,000 followers but weak live activity.
 This is why follower count should not be treated as the main income metric.
-The real question is how many people show up, stay, interact, and support your stream.

 How do followers turn into income?